-3.2 Consultation Timeline
+3.3 Consultation Timeline

-If approved for consultation, consultation on the Draft LDO and Statement of Reasons will commence consultation in accordance with Article 38 of the DMPO
+If approved for referral to Planning Committee and approved for consultation by the Planning Committee, consultation on the Draft LDO and Statement of Reasons will commence consultation in accordance with Article 38 of the DMPO

 The Consultation Period must be no less than 28 days and a copy of the Draft LDO and Statement of Reasons will be available for inspection in the Council's office and be published on the Council's website.
 The Draft LDO and Statement of Reasons will also be locally advertised and officers will organise two drop in sessions for interested members of the public to view the documents and to raise any questions.